skylineprof/skyline-atom/README.md

 (Ctrl-Shift-P), and hit the "Connect" button that appears on the right.

 To shutdown Skyline, execute the `Skyline:Close` command in the command palette.
-You can shutdown the profiling session on the command line by hitting Ctrl-C in your terminal.
+You can shutdown the interactive profiling session on the command line by hitting Ctrl-C in your terminal.

+**Important:** To analyze your model, Skyline will actually run your code.
+This means that when you invoke `skyline interactive`, you need to make sure that your shell has the proper environments activated (if needed).
+For example if you use `virtualenv` to manage your model's dependencies, you need to activate your `virtualenv` before starting Skyline.

 ### Projects

-Skyline assumes that your code is stored under one top level directory.
-Skyline calls this top level directory your project's *root directory*.
+To use Skyline, all of the code that you want to profile interactively must be stored under one common directory.
+Generally, this just means you need to keep your own source code under one common directory.
+Skyline considers all the files inside this common directory to be part of a *project*, and calls this common directory your project's *root directory*.

+When starting a Skyline interactive profiling session, you must invoke `skyline interactive <entry point>` inside your project's *root directory*.

 ### Entry Point

+Skyline uses an *entry point* file to learn how to create and train your model.
+An entry point file is a regular Python file that contains three top-level
+functions:

+- `skyline_model_provider`
+- `skyline_input_provider`
+- `skyline_iteration_provider`

+These three functions are called *providers* and must be defined with specific signatures.
+The easiest way to understand how to write the providers is to read through an example.

 ### Example